 PDFWAC 296-155-54100

 (1) All self-erecting tower cranes in use must meet the applicable requirements for design, construction, installation, testing, maintenance, inspection, and operation as prescribed by the manufacturer.
-For modification requirements see WAC 296-155-53400 (58) and (59).
+For modification requirements, see WAC 296-155-53400 (57) and (58).

-(2) In addition to the requirements in WAC 296-155-53402(6), employees must not be in or under the tower, jib, or rotating portion of the crane during erecting, climbing and dismantling operations until the crane is secured in a locked position and the competent person in charge indicates it is safe to enter this area, unless the manufacturer's instructions direct otherwise and only the necessary personnel are permitted in this area.
+(2) In addition to the requirements in WAC 296-155-53402(6), employees must not be in or under the tower, jib, or rotating portion of the crane during assembly, disassembly, or reconfiguration operations until the crane is secured in a locked position, and the competent person in charge indicates it is safe to enter this area, unless the manufacturer's instructions direct otherwise and only the necessary personnel are permitted in this area.

-(3) When cranes are erected, reconfigured, or dismantled, you must follow written instructions by the manufacturer.
-If circumstances do not permit the normal manufacturer's written instructions from being followed, you must follow alternative written instructions from the manufacturer or an RPE.
+(3) When cranes are assembled, disassembled, or reconfigured, the employer must follow written instructions by the manufacturer.
+If circumstances do not allow the normal manufacturer's written instructions to be followed, the employer must follow alternative written instructions from the manufacturer or an RPE.

-(5) You must carefully assess the area in which a crane is to be set up to ensure that it is suitable before the crane is taken to site and put into service.
-The area chosen must be of a sufficient size to enable the crane to be maneuvered into position, set up, operated and dismantled, with sufficient clearances between the crane and surrounding structures, as detailed by application drawings and in the manufacturer's operation and instruction manual.
+(5) The employer must carefully assess the area in which a crane is to be set up to ensure that it is suitable before the crane is taken to site and put into service.
+The area chosen must be of a sufficient size to enable the crane to be maneuvered into position, set up, operated and disassembled, with sufficient clearances between the crane and surrounding structures, as detailed by application drawings and in the manufacturer's operation and instruction manual.

-(6) When setting up a crane, you must take care to ensure that the crane will not contact or approach overhead hazards such as power lines, communications cables or overhead structures.
+(6) When setting up a crane, the employer must take care to ensure that the crane will not contact or approach overhead hazards such as power lines, communications cables, or overhead structures.

-(7) The assembly/disassembly director must address backward stability before slewing self-erecting tower cranes.
+(7) The A/D director must address backward stability before slewing self-erecting tower cranes.

 (8) Crane supports for individual outrigger pads must be level to the manufacturer's specifications or those of a qualified person.
 Supports may be timbers, cribbing, or other structural members to distribute the load so as not to exceed the allowable bearing capacity of the underlying material.

 (9) All load bearing foundations, supports, and rail tracks must be constructed or installed to support the crane loads and to transmit them to the soil or other support medium.
-In addition to supporting vertical load, foundations and supports, rail supports excepted, must be designed to provide a moment resisting overturning equal to a minimum of 150% of the maximum crane overturning moment.
+In addition to supporting vertical load, foundations and supports, with the exception of rail supports, must be designed to provide a moment resisting overturning equal to a minimum of 150% of the maximum crane overturning moment.
 This requirement may be met by means of structural anchors or ballast weights.

-(11) You must install cranes required to weathervane when out-of-service with clearance for jib and superstructure to slew a full 360 degree arc unobstructed without encroaching any power line "Danger-Swing/Crush Zone."
-You must maintain clearances recommended by the crane manufacturer between weathervaning cranes, fixed objects and other cranes.
+(11) The site supervisor must install cranes required to weathervane, when out-of-service with clearance for jib and superstructure, to slew a full 360 degree arc unobstructed without encroaching any power line "Danger-Swing/Crush Zone."
+The site supervisor must maintain clearances recommended by the crane manufacturer between weathervaning cranes, fixed objects and other cranes.

 (12) When the crane is out of operation and a 360 degree rotation is not provided, follow the manufacturer's or RPE's written procedures.

-(13) You must not install advertising signs or similar panels on the crane or tower unless size, design, and positioning satisfy the manufacturer's recommendations.
-In the absence of the manufacturer's recommendations, you must obtain an RPE's written approval.
+(13) The employer must not install advertising signs or similar panels on the crane or tower unless size, design, and positioning satisfy the manufacturer's recommendations.
+In the absence of the manufacturer's recommendations, the employer must obtain an RPE's written approval.

-(14) Prior to installing a self-erecting tower crane on a building or structure you must consult the engineer of record to verify that the host structure is capable of safely resisting the applied crane forces, if this engineer is not available an RSPE must perform this verification.
+(14) Prior to installing a self-erecting tower crane on a building or structure, the employer must consult the engineer of record to verify that the host structure is capable of safely resisting the applied crane forces.
+If this engineer is not available, an RSPE must perform this verification.

-(15) When cranes are erected and after each reconfiguration, before placing the crane in service, all functional motions, motion limiting devices, brakes, and you must test indicating devices for operation.
+(15) When cranes are assembled, and after each reconfiguration, before placing the crane in service, the employer must test all functional motions, motion limiting devices, brakes, and indicating devices for operation.

-(a) The order in which tests of a newly erected or reconfigured crane are to be performed is as follows:
+(a) The order in which tests of a newly assembled or reconfigured crane are to be performed is as follows:

 (i) Functional motion tests without load.
 Each test must include: